back to overview

 ## 6 13911 550 Ammandra natalia Ammandra natalia

-# What species belong to this genus?
+What species belong to this genus?

-unique(species[which(species$GENUS == "Ammandra"), "species"])
+unique(species[which(species$GENUS == "Ammandra"), "species_name"])

 ## [1] "Ammandra natalia" "Ammandra decasperma" "Ammandra dasyneura"

-length(unique(species[which(species$GENUS == "Ammandra"), "species"]))
+length(unique(species[which(species$GENUS == "Ammandra"), "species_name"]))

 ## [1] 3

-OR
+OR operation

-How many species belong to the genus Ammandra or Washingtonia?
+How many species belong to the genus Ammandra OR Washingtonia?

-unique(species$species[which(species$GENUS == "Ammandra" |
+unique(species$species_name[which(species$GENUS == "Ammandra" |

 species$GENUS == "Washingtonia")]) # all species names in the genera "Ammandra" and "Washingtonia"